GloryOfNight/GloryOfNight/vault/notes/dev/math/vectors/Direction.md

-To find a direction going from $\alpha$ to $\beta$ substruct two vectors.
-Substruction done via substructing each component of destination substructed to a each component of origin vector.
+To find a direction going from $\alpha$ to $\beta$ subtract two vectors.
+Subtraction done via subtracting each component of destination subtracted to a each component of origin vector.
 Note that destination must come first and origin the second.

 base formula:
 $\vec{\alpha\beta} = \beta - \alpha$